NewCOder10000/Calculator-app/README.md

 # TODO JS
 # Fix "Undefined" keeps appearing (Fixed)
 # Fix some calculation not working as intended (Fixed)
-# Fix del key does not work after pressing equal sign
+# Fix del key does not work after pressing equal sign (Fixed)
-# Add code to catch potential errors
+# Add code to catch potential errors (Fixed)
 # Add code to catch two math symbols used in conjuction (Fixed, but can improve further)
 # Find and fix any other bugs/errors
+# Fix not jumping to newest number after pressing equal button when number is too big to be fully displayed
 # If have time and coded scientific calculator extention, add functionality to it using js
+# Fix number - - number not working

 # TODO CSS
 # Fix wonky button placement(Could just be me)